anvikavas/sampleStudent/index.md

 - What you hope to learn in the future after everything you've learned at BSE

 Adding to jacket
-Creating two circuits --> all soldered and ready to pop in jacket Having buzzer at the the collar
+Creating two circuits > all soldered and ready to pop in jacket Having buzzer at the collar
 Camera at the hand
 Vibrating motor at the wrist
-Sparkly
+Sparkly?
+Most individuals with blindness can see very reflective objects, such as things covered in sparkles (85%)

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**